Changing tenancy and home ownership after a death

 If you do not inherit the home, the new owner can ask you to move out.
 The time this takes varies.

-If the new owner decides to rent the property to you, you may be eligible for housing benefit.
-Make sure that you have a written tenancy agreement.
+If the new owner decides to rent the property to you, make sure that you have a written tenancy agreement.

 You may also be eligible for benefits.